mSparks43/XPlane-11-AutoATC-plugin/README.md

 # About

 AutoATC provides an ATC "chatbot" for X-Plane 11.
 It features server-controlled AI airplanes and uses speech recognition and text to speech to interact with the user.

-The complete add-on is hosted on [x-plane.org](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/)
+The complete plugin (required for a complete installation) is hosted on [x-plane.org](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/).
 To use ATC services, speech recognition and provide better text to speech output, two companion apps for Android are available, in a basic [freeware version](https://play.google.com/store/apps/details?id=org.zem.atctrans) and a [payware version](https://play.google.com/store/apps/details?id=org.zem.atctranspro) with more features.